305engineering/Inkscape/README.md

-# Various Inkscape extensions

- - Raster 2 Laser GCode generator
+ # Raster 2 Laser GCode generator
- -

 #Descriptions
 - Raster 2 Laser GCode generator is an extension to generate Gcode for a laser cutter/engraver (or pen plotter), it can generate various type of outputs from a simple B&W (on/off) to a more detailed Grayscale (pwm)

+# Modified to work with Lasersaur
+Especially with these board you can buy to upgrade your chinese laser.

 #Installing: